Revised November 16, 2018

 Original papers submitted to the journal should deal with significant topics of interest in physical therapy.
 Original papers written in English will be accepted for publication with the understanding that they have not been published previously, nor are under consideration for publication, in any other journal.
 All manuscripts will be reviewed by peers and judged on the basis of: a) value of the technical content; b) effectiveness and clarity of presentation; c) professional standard.

 Affirmation of Originality and Assignment of Copyright Form

 A completed Affirmation of Originality and Assignment of Copyright Form should be signed by all authors and submitted with the manuscript data in PDF form.
+The signature must be written by each author’s own hand.
 Author should attach the document at the end of the submitted manuscript.
 The review process does not start until the Affirmation of Copyright Form with sufficient information is received by the editorial office.

 Affirmation of Originality and Assignment of Copyright Form WORD/PDF

 Authors must understand and confirm that they meet the following criteria of contribution described by ICMJE in the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.

 1. Substantial contributions to the conception or design of the work or the acquisition, analysis, or interpretation of data for the work.

 2. Drafting the work or revising it critically for important intellectual content.

 3. Final approval of the version to be published.